pace-neutrons/Horace/documentation/smg/17_pixel_data.md

 In most cases, bins will cross pixel page boundaries, so it takes some work to find which bins require which action.

-As an example, consider performing addition between an `sqw` and `dnd` object.
+As an example, consider performing addition between an `sqw` and a `dnd` object.
 Each pixel in the `sqw` object, that belongs to bin `n`, should have its signal increased by the value of the `dnd` object's signal in bin `n`.